The Role of Technology in Chronic Care Management

 • Real-time alerting for the irregular symptom

-So, this way, technology in chronic care management is filling all the gaps between care solutions to quality care solutions while at the same time reducing costs.
+So, in this way, technology in chronic care management is filling all the gaps between care solutions and quality care solutions while at the same time reducing costs.

 Conclusion